kiayaand20/Project-2/README.md

 ### Strengths:

 I am wholly aware of the direction I want to go in terms of functionality.
-This will come in handy when setting up the core apllication structure and styling of the application.
+This will come in handy when setting up the core application structure and styling of the application.

 ### Weaknesses: